foucdeg/pouchdb-training/README.md

-sudo apt-get install -y nodejs cd /var/www/couch npm install npm start
+sudo apt-get install -y nodejs cd /var/www/couch npm install npm run db:start
 ```

-The database should be accessible on your local machine on port 5984, and the client on port 8080.
+The database should be accessible on your local machine on port 5984.

+Using the REST API or the Fauxton GUI (http://localhost:5984/_utils), set up a database called `db` and a document called `best_food_place` with a property `name`.

+Then, inside the VM, use `npm start` to run both the database and the server serving the page on port 8080.